<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Other features to inquire about include cladding to protect vinyl, double or triple glazing for insulation, and Low-E coating to regulate the amount of light that is let through the glass.
 It's also important to take the time to find the right installation because highly qualified and trained professionals are the only way to secure the integrity and longevity of expensive windows.

-Windows are often ignored initially, but offer so much to a home’s comfortability level.
+Windows are often ignored initially, but offer so much to a home’s comfort level.
 They of course supply visual statements and project the look and feel of the house, but they also factor into many more practical features such as temperature, energy savings, and performance.

 Important Inspections for Your Home Sale